-Meeting the Definition of Breach of Contract is Essential to Winning Your Case
+Meeting the Breached Definition is Essential to Winning Your Case

 What is Breach of Contract?

 The material breach of contract definition is one that goes directly to the crust of the agreement.
 When there is a dispute, then it not the time to claim that the alleged breach was material to the agreement.
 This can be a risk at the litigation stage.

 When assessing a material breach vs a non-material breach, you must first look at the contract and decide whether the dispute was actually addressed in the four corners of the document.

 Having the proper terms in the contract is but one factor that allows the non-breaching party to compel performance.